choyiny/FPGANoTatsujin/README.md

 By: Cho Yin Yong, Austin Seto

 ## Description
-This is a rhythm game for FGPA boards in which four different kinds of notes are represented with four different buttons on the FGPA board.
-On a connected screen the notes are displayed as coloured streams, where each node as their own colour.
+This is a rhythm game for FGPA boards in which three different kinds of notes are represented with three different buttons on the FGPA board.
+On a connected screen the notes are displayed as coloured streams, where each note has their own colour.
 Where black appears, the note is not to be played.
 Where a colour appears, the note is to be played.
+Players gain points for playing a note at the right time, and lose points for playing a note at the wrong time.

 ## How it works